tusharrrhk/Flight-Status-Prediction/README.md

-# Flight-Status Analysis
+# Flight Status Prediction

   This project aims to uncover key patterns and insights from flight data to enhance operational efficiency and improve passenger experience.
+It also aims in developing Machine Learning models on a multi-class classificiation dataset to make a prediction.
   <p align="center">
   <img src="Logo.webp" alt="Company Logo" width="350">